 Statute of Limitations

-Virginia has a statute of limitations of six years for nearly all debts, including written contracts, oral contracts and open-ended accounts such as credit cards.
-That means that once such a debt is six years overdue, creditors can no longer attempt to collect the owed money.
-The time period is a year shorter for promissory notes.
+Virginia has statutes of limitations for nearly all debts, including written contracts, oral contracts and open-ended accounts such as credit cards.
+The major categories:

 About The Author